omarreis/GBE3D/demos/SailboatDemo/README.md

 A 3D sailboat on a sea surface with animated waves.
 This demo application was added to this fork of GBE3D 3d components, by Gregory Bersegeay.
+The app has grown with unnecessary functionality and is probably not a good demo anymore.
+Anyway:

 Features:
 * SailboatDemo was expanded from original GBE3D *waterdemo* sample.